Ravikharatmal/eg-01-java-jwt/README.md

 ### Short installation instructions
 * Download or clone this repository.
 * The project includes a Maven pom file.
-* Configure the project by copying `eg-01-java-jwt/src/main/resources/config-example.properties` to `config.properties` in the same directory and then updating the file.
+* Configure the project's resource file:

+  `eg-01-java-jwt/src/main/resources/config.properties`
   See the Configuration section, below, for more information.
 * The project's main class is `com.docusign.example.jwt.JWTExample`

-### Spurious warning message
-When run, the application will show a spurious warning message of `Could not reconstruct the public key`.
-This message should be ignored.
-A future version of the SDK will solve this issue.

 ### IntelliJ installation